The following courses are highly recommended for all SAFE positions:

 • Supporting purchase requests and submission of final expense reports.

-• Sending weekly newsletters to community members.
+• Sending consistent emails, newsletters, or other communications to community members.

 • Organizing and implementing the Volunteer/Internship Program.